ClickCease

 The products included in the recall have “sell by” dates ranging from July 29 through Oct.
 17, 2024, and were distributed to locations nationwide and some to the Cayman Islands, Dominican Republic, Mexico and Panama.

-After a Maryland Department of Health sample of liverwurst tested positive for listeria, according to Boar’s Head, it started the recall.
+According to Boar’s Head, the recall started after a Maryland Department of Health sample of liverwurst tested positive for listeria.
 Health officials in that state further tested and determined that the product sample “tested positive for the outbreak strain.”

 Boar’s Head said the first voluntary recall was for its Strassburger Brand Liverwurst and nine other products produced at its Jarratt, Virginia, facility.